 Components of AI Tech Stack and Their Relevance

 The architecture of artificial intelligence (AI) solutions consists of numerous modules, each focused on separate tasks yet cohesively interconnected for overall operation.
 From data input to ultimate application, this complex stack of technologies is crucial to developing AI capabilities.
-The Open AI tech stack is made up of the following components:
+The Gen AI tech stack is made up of the following components:

 1. Data Storage and Organization